By introducing the ES8, Kawai really raised the bar for how a digital piano should sound and behave.

 The PHA-50 has 88 keys with hybrid wood/plastic structure and Ivory/Ebony simulation on the keytops.

-Roland’s engineers have done an incredible job, taking the best out of wooden action and adding plastic elements to enhance durability and reduce weight.
+Roland’s engineers have done an incredible job, making the best out of wooden action and adding plastic elements to enhance durability and reduce weight.

 The result speaks for itself.
 The PHA-50 is one of the most realistic keyboard action I’ve ever played, and among other key actions, it comes the closest to a real grand piano action, in my opinion.